anuragpratapg/CMOS_Full_Adder/README.md

              - Input pulses for Inputs A,B and C
       - Output Waveform
       - Netlist
-      - Calculation of Propagation delay and Power Consumption
+      - Calculation of Propagation delay
       - Conclusions
       - Author
       - Acknowledgement